Miguel Cabrera Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.69 team ERA ranks 20th across all MLB pitching staffs.
+- The Orioles' 4.20 team ERA ranks 16th among all MLB pitching staffs.

-- The Orioles rank 16th in baseball in home runs surrendered (22 total, 1.2 per game).
+- The Orioles rank 15th in baseball in home runs allowed (27 total, 1.1 per game).

-- The Orioles will look to Wells (0-1) in his third start this season.
+- Gibson gets the start for the Orioles, his sixth of the season.
+He is 4-0 with a 3.60 ERA and 24 strikeouts through 30 2/3 innings pitched.

-- The righty last pitched on Friday against the Chicago White Sox, when he threw 5 1/3 innings, allowing three earned runs while giving up five hits.
+- His last appearance was in relief on Sunday when the righty threw 2/3 innings against the Detroit Tigers while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.